MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/text-container.md

 In the command above, replace `{/path/on/host}` with the path to the blocklist folder on your host machine.
 This command mounts the blocklist directory from your host machine to the `BLOCKLIST_DIR=/tmp/blocklist` environment variable within the container.

-Note, the Analyze Text container uses an exact match method for the blocklist.
+Note, the Analyze text container uses an exact match method for the blocklist.
 All items in the blocklist will be converted to lowercase before the matching process.
-This means, for instance, if you have `Contoso` in your blocklist, both "Contoso" and "contoso" from your input will be considered a match.
+This means, for instance, if you have `Contoso` in your blocklist, both "Contoso" and "contoso" from your input are considered a match.